2014 American rescue mission in Syria

-The 2014 rescue mission in Syria was an American led effort to locate and rescue hostages being held by ISIS forces.
-Plans to rescue the hostages were accelerated after the execution of journalist James Foley, Steven Sotloff, and Kayla Mueller by ISIS militants.
+The 2014 rescue mission in Syria was an American led effort to locate and rescue hostages being held by Islamic State (IS) forces.
+Plans to rescue the hostages were accelerated after the killings of James Foley, Steven Sotloff, and Kayla Mueller by IS militants.
 A total of 14 hostages were held hostage by the IS at an undisclosed location.
 Though no soldiers were killed, the mission failed to locate and rescue the hostages.

 History

-All three of the beheading victims were American citizens.
-Foley was working as a freelancer for GlobalPost and other media outlets like Agence France-Presse during the Syrian Civil War when he was captured by ISIS militants in 2012.
+Foley, Sotloff and Mueller were all American citizens.
+Foley was working as a freelancer for GlobalPost and other media outlets like Agence France-Presse during the Syrian Civil War when he was captured by IS militants in 2012.
 Sotloff was an American-Israeli journalist who was working as a reporter in Syria before his capture.
-Mueller was a part of Doctors Without Borders and was captured by ISIS after leaving a hospital in the region.

-ISIS (Islamic State of Iraq and Syria) is a militant group, established in 2006, that is based and operates in Syria and Iraq, although they are primarily headquartered in Syria.
+Mueller was a part of Doctors Without Borders and was captured by IS after leaving a hospital in the region.
+IS is a militant group, established in 2006, that primarily operates in Iraq and Syria.
 The organization receives funding from oil production and smuggling, taxes, ransoms from kidnappings, selling stolen artifacts, extortion and controlling crops.

-Foley, Sotloff, and Mueller were kidnapped at varying times and held hostage by ISIS until their deaths.
+Foley, Sotloff, and Mueller were kidnapped at varying times and held hostage by IS until their deaths.
 Hostages from other countries were also captured and held for ransom.
 The United States government does not negotiate with terrorists and refuses to pay ransom to these organizations.
-However, there are other countries that do not abide by the same policy and paid the ransom for their citizens held captive by ISIS forces.
+However, there are other countries that do not abide by the same policy and paid the ransom for their citizens held captive by IS forces.
 The surviving hostages were instrumental in assisting the United States with locating and targeting the potential hostage house.
 The US sent the FBI to make contact with former European hostages who were released when their home country paid the ransom.
 During the FBI's interview with the released hostages (whose names have not been disclosed for security reasons), they were able to compile information about the hostage house and where to locate the hostages within the home.

 Mission planning

-One of the original hostages' ransom was paid by the British government and this individual was released from ISIS.
+One of the original hostages' ransom was paid by the British government and this individual was released from IS.
 The Federal Bureau of Investigation (FBI) was able to locate and contact this individual for questioning in regards to where the remaining hostages were located – geographical location and who could be located inside the hostage house – and other information that would assist officials in conducting the mission.
 Statements from the unidentified source along with other intelligence gatherings were then taken to the Pentagon to discuss the specific details of the rescue mission.
 Officials were aware that the possibility of successfully rescuing all of the hostages without a single American fatality would be slim but the risk was too big not to act.
 The covert mission was approved and operation planning soon ensued.